joernio/flatgraph/README.md

 ## What about security / untrusted flatgraph files?
 The main potentially security issue is probably: how can you handle an untrusted - and potentially malicious - flatgraph file?
 Deserializing a `.fg` file should not be able to open a shell or cause privilege escalation, nor should it cause excessive filesystem activity.
-However, it may take an unbounded amount of time and memory, potentially leading to an OOM crash of the JVM that might not be recoverable from within the JVM by catching some exceptions.
+However, it may take an unbounded amount of time and memory, potentially leading to an OutOfMemoryError in which is typically not recoverable and will bring down the entire JVM.

 The easiest malicious but completely valid `.fg` file in that vein is a ZIP-bomb.
 We take care not to decompress graphs into the filesystem, but we do decompress them into memory.